 Amid the novel coronavirus (COVID-19) pandemic, I remain a glass-half-full type of guy.
-My long-term view always remains positive — despite the near-term challenges we all face.
-And yes, the challenges will be immense.
+My long-term view always remains positive -- despite the near-term challenges we all face.
+And yes, the challenges remain immense.

 Still, each new day brings us one day closer to the pandemic's end.
 Keep that in mind as we watch the infection numbers surge.
 We truly are one day closer to the pandemic's end.